curvednebula/go-rust-perf-tests/README.md

 ## Final thoughts

 The test showed that Go's goroutines need an extra care when CPU load approaches 100% utilization.
-Whereas Rust's tokio handles it gracefully out of the box.
+Whereas Rust's "tokio" runtime handles it gracefully out of the box.
 Still, the optimization required for Go was very simple.
 Note that some of the optimizations I described above were just experiments that didn't give significant results - so are not required.
 In fact you only need CPU workers (optimization #3).

 ## How to run the test